Moncada25/PackApps/README.md

   - Sending emails to any recipient.

 ## Pre requirements 📋
-- Java v1.8 update 151 or higher and JDK (environment variables configured).
+- Java version 1.8, update 151 or higher and JDK (environment variables configured).
-- Eclipse IDE (Oxigen or Neon) or IntelliJ IDEA (v2018.3 or higher).
+- Eclipse IDE or IntelliJ IDEA (version 2018.3 or higher).
-- Gradle v4.7 or higher (environment variables configured).
+- Gradle version 4.9 or higher (environment variables configured).
+- ChromeDriver version 80.0.3987.106 for local runs of automations.
 - Xampp and database.

 ## Installation 🔧